mattcooperdev/oh-baby/README.md

 ### Code

--   The idea for the JavaScript functionality was inspired by a video by [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k&ab_channel=WebDevSimplified)
+-   The idea for the project was inspired by a video by [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k&ab_channel=WebDevSimplified)

 ### Content